Install OpenRAG in a Python project with uv

 -

-Select the language model that your Ollama server is running.
+Select a language model that your Ollama server is running.

-If your server isn't running any language models, you must either deploy a language model on your Ollama server, or use another provider for the language model.
+OpenRAG only lists language models that support tool calling.
+If your server isn't running any compatible language models, you must either deploy a compatible language model on your Ollama server, or use another provider for the language model.

 Language model and embedding model selections are independent.
 You can use the same or different servers for each model.